thespielplatz/godot-jsbridge/README.md

 The Bridge is defined in the export/egb.js.
 The idea is to have one input and output array that is monitored and pushed by Godot and Javascript.

-Godot checks the EGB.input array for new elements and shifts the first one every 1/20 seconds
+Godot checks the EGB.input array for new elements and shifts the first one every 1/20 seconds Two "actions" are defined to change the color of the white box.

-Godot pushed into the EGB.output array

-Two "actions" are defined to change the color of the white box.
 The Spike is triggered by the following 2x strings:
 - c|red
 - c|green

+Godot pushes it's data 1) as text or 2) raw into the EGB.output array

 ## Infos
 - Wait "some time" till the whole project is loaded ... you can see this in the JS Console